SOLEGUIDE

 Why Are Sports Shoes Generally Easier Than School Shoes?

-For many parents, this will come as welcome news: sports shoes are generally more compatible with orthotics than school shoes.
-The features that make a shoe orthotic-compatible, such as removable insoles, adequate depth, firm heel counters, and lace-up fastenings, are standard in most quality sports trainers.
+Here's some good news for a change: sports shoes are generally more compatible with orthotics than school shoes.
+Removable insoles, adequate depth, firm heel counters, lace-up fastenings.
+These features come as standard in most quality sports trainers.

 That said, not every sports shoe will work.
-Some styles prioritise minimal weight or fashion over function, and these can be just as problematic as a poorly designed school shoe.
-The key is knowing what to look for and what to avoid.
+Some styles prioritise minimal weight or fashion over function, and those can be just as problematic as a bad school shoe.
+The key is knowing what to look for.

 What Should You Look for in Children's Sports Shoes for Orthotics?

-When choosing sports shoes for a child with orthotics, look for the following features in three groups:
+When choosing sports shoes for a child with orthotics, I'd group the features into three categories:

 Essential features: